alanjclark/CircleCI-TechnicalChallenge/README.md

 # CircleCI-TechnicalChallenge

-A sample app that makes some text appear when a button is clicked, yo.
+A sample app that makes some text appear when a button is clicked, innit.